vnescape/Simple-DLL-Project/README.md

 # Simple DLL Project
-Just a simple Visual Studio DLL project.
+Just a simple Visual Studio DLL solution.
 It can be quite tedious to set up a good Visual Studio DLL project.
 So this repo can be used as a template to start a solution that builds a DLL and a corresponding client that uses it.

 ## How was it built?